ManishaSwain8/ReactToWeather/README.md

 -This is a beginner friendly project .
 - One can get weather using city name.
-- Temprature toggle available(toggle and convert temp into Fahrenheit,Kelvin,Celsius).
+- Temperature toggle available(toggle and convert temp into Fahrenheit,Kelvin,Celsius).
 - Get info about wind speed,humidity,etc.
 - Currently looking forward for new features.